Weng Cho Chew: Career

-Chew received his Bachelor's, Master's and PhD degrees in electrical engineering from the Massachusetts Institute of Technology in 1976, 1978 and 1980, respectively.
+Born in Malaysia, Chew received his bachelor's, master's and PhD degrees in electrical engineering from the Massachusetts Institute of Technology in 1976, 1978 and 1980, respectively.
 Following his doctoral studies, Chew joined Schlumberger-Doll Research in 1981 where he rose to the rank of department manager.
-In 1985, he accepted a position at the University of Illinois Urbana-Champaign, where he was Director of the Electromagnetics Lab from 1995 to 2007.
-From 2007 to 2011, Chew served as Dean of Engineering at the University of Hong Kong.
-In 2017, Chew joined the School of Electrical and Computer Engineering at Purdue University.
+In 1985, he accepted a position at the University of Illinois Urbana-Champaign, where he was director of the electromagnetics lab from 1995 to 2007.
+From 2007 to 2011, Chew served as dean of engineering at the University of Hong Kong.
+In 2017, Chew joined the school of electrical and computer engineering at Purdue University.

 Chew's chief contributions are in the areas of waves in inhomogeneous media for various geophysical subsurface sensing and non-destructive testing applications, integrated circuits, microstrip antenna applications, fast and efficient algorithms for solving wave scattering and radiation problems, stretched coordinate perfectly matched layers, and inverse scattering using distorted Born approximation.

 Chew has developed fast solvers that make it possible to simulate the electromagnetic behavior of structures of unprecedented sizes.
 Specifically, his group had the first working multilevel fast multipole algorithm (MLFMA) that when adopted by other groups, subsequently helped increase the size of solvable problems by six orders of magnitude.
 More recently, Chew has turned his attention toward combining quantum theory with electromagnetics, as well as combining computational electromagnetics with differential geometry.
 He has also recently derived quantum Maxwell's equations directly in coordinate space.

 Chew is the author of Waves and Fields in Inhomogeneous Media (Van Nostrand Reinhold 1990; reprinted by IEEE Press, 1995), the co-author of Integral Equation Methods for Electromagnetic and Elastic Waves (Morgan & Claypool, 2008), and co-editor of Fast and Efficient Algorithms in Computational Electromagnetics (Artech House, 2001).
 In 2018, Chew served as President of the IEEE Antennas and Propagation Society.
-He is Editor-in-Chief of Progress in Electromagnetic Research and previously was Editor-in-Chief of the Journal of Electromagnetic Waves and Applications.
+He is editor-in-chief of Progress in Electromagnetic Research and previously was editor-in-chief of the Journal of Electromagnetic Waves and Applications.
 He has helped organize the PIERS meetings around the world.

-Notable students or postdoctoral researchers of Chew include: Qing Huo Liu (Duke University), Mahta Moghaddam (University of Southern California), Fernando Teixeira (Ohio State University), Kaladhar Radhakrishnan (Intel), Lijun Jiang (Chinese University of Hong Kong), Phil Atkins (KLA Tencor), Jiming Song (Iowa State University), and Karl Warnick (Brigham Young University).
+Notable students, postdoctoral researchers, visiting scholars of Chew include: Qing Huo Liu (Duke University, Eastern Institute for Advance Study, China), Mahta Moghaddam (University of Southern California), Fernando Teixeira (Ohio State University), Kaladhar Radhakrishnan (Intel), Lijun Jiang (Chinese University of Hong Kong, Missouri Tech, USA), Phil Atkins (KLA Tencor), Jiming Song (Iowa State University), Karl Warnick (Brigham Young University), Bill Weedon (Applied Radar), Larkin Hastriter (AFIT), Meisong Tong (Tongji U, China), Zaiping Nie (U Electronic Science Technology China), Shinichiro Ohnuki (Nihon University, Japan), Yumao Wu (Fudan University, China), Dong-Yeop Na (Pohang University of Science and Technology (POSTECH), Korea), Tie-Jun Cui (Southeast University, China), and Maokun Li (Tsinghua U, China).